DreymaR/BigBagKbdTrixPKL/README.md

 #### More Modifiers
 You can set pretty much any key to be a modifier of choice.
-* To set a key to be a Left Shift modifier, just map that key to `LShift Modifier` – similar to a VK/SC key mapping.
+* To make any key into a Left Shift key, just map that key to `LShift Modifier` – similar to a VK/SC key mapping.
-* The Shift, Ctrl and AltGr (RAlt is AltGr on international layouts) modifiers affect the Shift state: Shift is +1, AltGr is +6.
+* Shift, Ctrl and AltGr (RAlt is AltGr on international layouts) affect the Shift State: Shift is +1, AltGr is +6.
 * So, the four main states are `0:1:6:7`.
-In a standard layout there is also a state `2` for Ctrl, but it isn't normally used.
+In most layouts there's also state `2` for Ctrl, but it isn't normally used.
-* In a `layout.ini` (or its BaseLayout) file there's usually a `ShiftStates` setting that specifies which shift states that layout uses.
+* In a `layout.ini` or its BaseLayout file there's a `ShiftStates` setting that specifies which states are used.
-* However, EPKL has more modifiers for you to play with, should you wish to: The magical **SwiSh & FliCK** are there for you.
+* However, EPKL has more modifiers for you to play with, should you wish to: The magical **SwiSh & FliCK** are there for you!
-* SwiSh stands for "Swiss Shift" and is the same as Windows "SGCaps" which is an extra Shift-type modifier on the CapsLock key.
+* SwiSh stands for "Swiss Shift" from the Windows "SGCaps", an extra Shift-type modifier on the CapsLock key.
 * FliCK got its name because of the other one, pretty much.
-I've decided it means "Flip Cap Key".
+It means "Flip Cap Key".
 Bear with me.  ฅʕ •ᴥ•ʔฅ
-* To use SwiSh, edit your layout's `ShiftStates` setting to add the desired shift states by changing `7 ; 8` to `7 : 8`.
+* To use SwiSh, edit your layout's `ShiftStates` entry to add states by changing `7 ; 8` to `7 : 8`.
-* Then, add the new state mappings to all state-mapped keys.
-To leave a state blank, map it to `--` flanked by whitespace as usual.
+* Then, add the new mappings to all state-mapped keys.
+To leave a state blank, map it to `--` as usual.
-* Be advised that if there are more shift states than mappings in a layout definition, line comments may be interpreted as mappings.
+* For Cmk-eD derived layouts, just set your `layout.ini` baseLayout setting to `BaseLayout_Cmk-eD_SwiSh`.
+* Then add a `SwiSh Modifier` key definition somewhere.
+You could override RCtrl for instance.
 * Side note: It may be harder the other way around; in particular the Alt keys aren't easily mappable.
-Try [SharpKeys][ShrpKy] for those?
+* Try [SharpKeys][ShrpKy] for hard mod remapping?
+It's less flexible but very robust!
 <br><br>

 KNOWN ISSUES: